mongodb-developer/SocialStats/README.md

 * **How to Move**: I’m going to create a pull request.
 Pull requests are a way for me to request that my code be reviewed and considered for merging into the team’s code.
 If my pull request is approved, the code changes will be merged into our team's Staging Repo.
 * **Git**: The Staging Repo is a mirrored copy of the Production Repo.
-We’re using separate repos so we can take advantage of Stitch auto deployments.
+We’re using separate repos so we can take advantage of Realm auto deployments.
-* **Stitch and Atlas**:  When my code is merged into the Staging Repo, it will be automatically deployed to my Staging Stitch App that is associated with my Staging Atlas Project.
+* **Realm and Atlas**:  When my code is merged into the Staging Repo, it will be automatically deployed to my Staging Realm App that is associated with my Staging Atlas Project.
 * **Travis CI and Tests**: The merging of my pull request is also going to trigger a Travis CI build.
 That build is gong to run all of my automated tests.
 If the build passes—meaning that all of my automated tests pass—the build is going to automatically push the code changes to my Prod Repo.
 I’ll discuss this more below in the section about [Moving from Staging to Prod](#moving-from-staging-to-production).

 ### Staging